-It is apparently an elusive concept that the spelling of a word can dramatically alter the meaning, and a different word that SOUNDS the same does not convey the same meaning.
+It is apparently an elusive concept that the spelling of a word can dramatically alter the meaning..... that a different word that SOUNDS the same does not convey the same meaning.
 That often leaves the reader to try and figure out what the writer actually means.

 We also see the increasingly-common usage of "dominate" in place of "dominant", which then extends to the erroneous use of "predominate" in place of "predominant", as in ".....iron is the predominate element in this steel alloy "...(instead of the correct... predominant element... ) .

-Which then brings us to the phenominally ignorant practice of using "apostrophe-s" to create a plural form (as in "....this assembly requires eighteen bolt's...").
+And that brings us to the phenomenally ignorant practice of using "apostrophe-s" to create a plural form (as in "....this assembly requires eighteen bolt's...").